William Aiken Walker Oil Painting, ca. 1880

-It was just found in an abandoned house that was going to be tore down, so there was a lot of trash throwed outside in a pile, and this was in the pile of trash.
+It was just found in an abandoned house that was going to be tore down.
+So there was a lot of trash thrown outside in, in a pile, and this was in the pile of trash.

 I'm going to be flying high going home.

 Executive producer Marsha Bemko shares her tips for getting the most out of ANTIQUES ROADSHOW.